Fuxiao-Gao/real-time-fraud-detection-infra/readme.md

 ---

-## Decoupled Design: Infrastructure vs. Business Logic
+## Decoupled Design: Infrastructure vs. Application Logic

-This repo contains **only the infrastructure code**.
+This repo contains only the infrastructure code, while the application code is stored in a separate repository.

-> The **actual business logic** (i.e., fraud detection algorithms, media processing scripts, and Dockerized model runners) is stored in a **separate private repository**.

-### Why Decouple?

-- **Security:** Keeps sensitive model code and secrets isolated from public view.
-- **Testability:** Allows separate development/testing of infrastructure vs. ML logic.
-- **Reusability:** Makes infrastructure reusable across other use cases or teams.
-- **CI/CD Simplicity:** Easier to build targeted deployment workflows for infra vs. app code.
+I chose to separate the infrastructure code from the application logic because it’s a best practice that improves maintainability and security.
+Keeping them apart makes testing and development simpler by isolating responsibilities, and it also allows the infrastructure to be reused across different projects

 ---